 If the crack has made its way to the pulp, root canal treatment will be necessary to protect from further damage but the tooth can ultimately be saved.

-Should the crack be more extensive and go below the gumline, it will likely need to be removed.
+Should the crack be more extensive and go below the gumline, the tooth will likely need to be removed.

 - Split tooth